obiPlabon/color-switcher/README.md

 ``` html
 <link rel="alternate stylesheet" data-color="A" title="B" href="C">
 ```
-- A: Color code in hexadecimal or rgb or in rgba.
+- A: Color code in hexadecimal or rgb or rgba.
 - B: An apprehensible and concise title.
 - C: Alternative color stylesheet URL.

-Make sure to add `data-color` and `title` attribute, otherwise Color Swither will not recognize the alternative color stylesheet.
+Make sure to add `data-color` and `title` attribute, otherwise **Color Switcher** will not recognize the alternative color stylesheet.
 You also have to add your default color stylesheet.
 Here is an example:

 ``` html
 <!-- Default -->